ReconVillage/2017.reconvillage.org/docs/_pages/about.md

 If you have any questions, suggestions or queries, please email us at contact@reconvillage.org.
 Use the same for media inquiries too.

 ### Shoutout to DEFCON
-Of course this would not have been possible without DEFCON who provided us space, projectors and the most important, platform to host our village.
+Of course this would not have been possible without DEFCON who provided us the platform to host our village.
 Also thanks to all the DEFCON goons to help us around everything.